TEFL/TESL/TESOL/TEAL - What's the difference?

 If I need special accommodation because of a disability, do I need to do anything special before I start the program?

 Yes.
-If you will require services from the Centre for Students with Disabilities (CSD), start planning early!
+If you will require services from Accessibility Services, start planning early!
 You should complete the steps to request services as soon as possible before the semester start date, in some cases several months ahead of the start date.
-For more information, please see the CSD website.
+For more information, please see the Accessibility Services website.

 Can I take the program part time?